Littleton–Downtown station: Services

-Littleton-Downtown station is served by the D Line, which runs from Littleton to Downtown Denver via Sheridan, Englewood, Overland, Baker, Lincoln Park, and Auraria.
-It is the first station on the D Line northbound from Littleton-Mineral and the tenth station on the D Line south from 18th & Stout, situated between Oxford-City of Sheridan to the north and Littleton-Mineral to the south.
-D Line trains serve Littleton-Downtown station from 4:00 a.m. to 12:30 a.m.
+Littleton–Downtown station is served by the C Line, which runs from Littleton to LoDo via Sheridan, Englewood, Overland, Baker, Lincoln Park, and Auraria.
+It is the first station on the C Line northbound from Littleton–Mineral and the tenth station on the C Line south from Denver Union Station, situated between Oxford-City of Sheridan to the north and Littleton-Mineral to the south.
+C Line trains serve Littleton–Downtown station from 4:00 a.m. to 12:30 a.m.
 Monday through Thursday, however service lasts until 1:00 a.m. on Sundays and holidays, and until 2:00 a.m. on Fridays and Saturdays.
-During most hours of the day, the D line serves Littleton-Downtown station every 15 minutes, however headways become longer early in the morning and late at night.
-The stations is approximately 32 minutes from the 18th street stations in Downtown Denver and three minutes from Littleton-Mineral station.
+During most hours of the day, the C Line serves Littleton–Downtown station every 15 minutes, however headways become longer early in the morning and late at night.
+The station is approximately 25 minutes from Union Station in downtown Denver and three minutes from Littleton–Mineral station.

 The station is also served by four RTD bus routes.
-Route 29 serves Littleton-Downtown every 60 minutes, running north from the station along Federal Boulevard to the Federal and Evans bus hub.
+Route 30 serves Littleton–Downtown every 15 minutes, running north from the station along Federal Boulevard to the Colfax and Federal bus hub.
 Route 36 travels on a 60 minute headway between the same termini as Route 29, however it runs primarily via Lowell Boulevard instead of Federal.
 Route 59 runs west from the station to West Coal Mine Avenue, however it terminates at Southwest Plaza on Sundays.
-Finally, Route 66 stops at Littleton-Downtown station in route between Arapahoe Community College and Arapahoe at Village Center station on an hourly frequency.
+Finally, Route 66 stops at Littleton–Downtown station in route between Arapahoe Community College and Arapahoe at Village Center station on an hourly frequency.

-RTD's on demand transit service, branded as FlexRide, also serves Littleton-Downtown station.
+RTD's on demand transit service, branded as FlexRide, also serves Littleton–Downtown station.
 The station is included in the South Jeffco service area, with on demand shuttles bookable to other places within that service area from 5:30 a.m. to 7:00 p.m.
 Monday through Friday and 8:00 a.m. to 10 p.m. on Saturdays.
 FlexRide does not serve the station on Sundays.

 Public art

-Littleton-Downtown station features a mural titled Seasons of Littleton.
+Littleton–Downtown station features a mural titled Seasons of Littleton.
 The art piece was created by Michelle Lamb and installed in 2000.
 At 40 feet wide and seven feet tall, the mural had to be installed on eight metal panels which are attached to the western platform wall of the station.
 The painting was inspired by the Robert McQuarie book Settlement to Centennial as well as photos from the Littleton Historical Museum.
 The mural depicts 50 historical structures, most of which are located near the station.